 - Intensified emotions (overly friendly, laughing intensely, displaying mood swings)

-Some people may become significantly more affected at lower blood alcohol levels, whereas others at similar BACs may not appear to show symptoms due to developed tolerance.
-The list below indicates the typical effects experienced at varying blood alcohol levels.
+Some people may become significantly more affected at lower BACs, whereas others at similar BACs may not appear to show symptoms due to developed tolerance.

 Remember, there are no absolutes.